yisiox/tp/docs/UserGuide.md

 ### Saving the data file

-AssetBook-3's data is saved automatically after any command that changes the data.
+*AssetBook*'s data is saved automatically after any command that changes the data.
 There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------

 ### Editing the data file

-AssetBook-3's data are saved automatically as a JSON file `[JAR file location]/data/assetbook.json`.<br>Advanced users are welcome to update data directly by editing that data file.
+*AssetBook*'s data are saved automatically as a JSON file `[JAR file location]/data/assetbook.json`.<br>Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, AssetBook-3 will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, *AssetBook* will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the AssetBook-3 to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Furthermore, certain edits can cause the *AssetBook* to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 ---{.double}

 ## FAQ

+**Q**: Must I specifically use Java 11?<br>
+**A**: While it may work on other versions, *AssetBook* is meant to work on Java 11.
+We cannot guarantee that it works on versions other than Java 11.

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and replace the JSON data file it creates with the JSON file from your previous AssetBook-3 home folder.
+**A**: Install the app in the other computer and replace the JSON data file it creates with the JSON file from your previous *AssetBook* home folder.

 --------------------------------------------------------------------------------------------------------------------